 UW Colleges campuses currently partner with UW-Platteville to offer a Collaborative Engineering Degree program.
 That means a UW Colleges students can earn a four-year electrical or mechanical engineering degree right on their local campus.

 Students pursuing the Associate of Arts and Science Degree may elect to receive a Degree with Emphasis: a concentration of coursework in a given discipline or in more than one discipline, in the case of an interdisciplinary emphasis.

 - Allows students to expand their knowledge and skills in areas of personal, professional and academic interest

 - May provide career advancements, personal enrichment and more job opportunities

-Please see the UW Colleges Catalog for details about the emphases in:
+Please see the UW Colleges Catalog for details about the emphasis in Engineering.

 The UW Colleges Guaranteed Transfer Program enables students to begin their education as a freshman at the UW Colleges and be guaranteed admission to another UW System institution as a junior.
 After fulfilling certain credit and grade point average requirements, students will transfer with the same rights and privileges as those who begin their education at the baccalaureate institution.

 The Guaranteed Transfer Program ensures admission to the baccalaureate institution only and not to the specific program or major.
 The guarantee of admission applies only to the institution and not to the specific program or major.
 Please consult with your advisor for help in choosing courses that will best fulfill your needs for transfer.

 For more information on general transfer, see the UW Colleges Transfer Information page.

 The Transfer-Wisconsin, maintained by the University of Wisconsin System, lets UW and Wisconsin Technical College System (WTCS) students see how their credits will transfer to any UW or WTCS campus.